GreenGoose19/sentiment_analysis-/README.md

 # sentiment_analysis-
-sentiment analysis of IMDB reviews of KUWTK done using NLTK and webscraping techniques.
+sentiment analysis of IMDB reviews of KUWTK done using NLTK and webscraping technique.